 Thanks to the visibility mentioned previously, any errors in the software are detected as soon as they happen.
 The same can be said about user testing: if a product’s feature does not perform as expected, it can be modified quickly based on users’ needs.
 Likewise, the team can deal with any changes requested by the client in a similar way.
 Therefore, overall, Agile allows teams to pivot quickly and effectively at any stage in the product’s development with remarkable flexibility.
 It also allows changes to be implemented at a low cost due to the frequency of new iterations.

 This adaptive capacity means the software improves continuously as it is created.
 Each version the team works on, thanks to rapid iterations and the practice of constant testing, is better than the last.
 As a result, Agile teams deliver value every step of the way.
 Since the process is always transparent, stakeholders are aware of this value while also being privy to the product’s cumulative progress.
-It also improves their engagement and participation with what the team is working on, feeding the continuous improvement cycle.
+It also improves their engagement and participation in what the team is working on, feeding the continuous improvement cycle.

 4. Improved Risk Management